Haniyem/Bachelor-s-thesis-content/README.md

 # Bachelor-s-thesis-content
 In this part, we put our codes in 2 version; Documented and undocumented.

-Documented code is documented through the prompt we have.
+Documented codes are created through the prompt we have.